lloydsargent/Raspberry-Pico2-Qemu/README.md

-# Raspberry-Pico2-Qemu
+# Raspberry-Pico2-QEMU
-This is a Raspberry Pico2 Qemu.
+This is a Raspberry Pico 2 QEMU.
 _June 7, 2026_

 ## What to Expect

-Basically, it acts a lot like the Raspberry Pi Pico2 using the RP2350 processor (which is based off the Cortex-M33 that is part the QEMU code base).
-The only major changes in this are the number of interrupts and memory size for the Pico2.
+Basically, it acts a lot like the Raspberry Pi Pico 2 using the RP2350 processor (which is based off the Cortex-M33 that is part the QEMU code base).
+The only major changes in this are the number of interrupts and memory size for the Pico 2.

-> ⚠️ **You have been warned**  I really don't know the insides of the Qemu architecture.
+> ⚠️ **You have been warned**  I really don't know the insides of the QEMU architecture.
 >
 > That is not me being modest, it really is a big hack.
 >